nixworks/public/news/2010/10/31/README.md

 ##### Brazil
 ### [Voters in Brazil go to the polls for the second round of the Brazilian presidential election between Dilma Rousseff and Jos Serra.
 Rousseff won 55% of the vote and will become the first female President of Brazil. ](/news/2010/10/31/voters-in-brazil-go-to-the-polls-for-the-second-round-of-the-brazilian-presidential-election-between-dilma-rousseff-and-jose-serra-rousseff.md)
-_Context: Brazilian presidential election, Dilma Rousseff, Brazil, president, Jos Serra_
+_Context: president, Brazilian presidential election, Jos Serra, Dilma Rousseff, Brazil_

 ##### Ivory Coast
 ### [Voters in the Ivory Coast go to the polls for the long delayed presidential election. ](/news/2010/10/31/voters-in-the-ivory-coast-go-to-the-polls-for-the-long-delayed-presidential-election.md)